-ANP and BNP caused a concentration dependent relaxation of pulmonary arteries pre-constricted to PGF2α with a pEC50 of 8.96 ± 0.21 and 7.54 ± 0.18 for ANP and BNP respectively (Figure 2).
-The maximum efficacy (Emax) for ANP and BNP was -2.03 gf and -0.24 gf respectively.
+ANP and BNP caused a concentration-dependent relaxation of PAs pre-constricted to PGF2α, with a pEC50 of 8.96 ± 0.21 and 7.54 ± 0.18 for ANP and BNP, respectively (Figure 2).
+The maximum efficacy (Emax) for ANP and BNP was -2.03 gf and -0.24 gf, respectively.

 Another set of experiments was conducted to determine whether a high concentration of BNP would inhibit relaxation to ANP.
-After addition of BNP the Emax of ANP was reduced by 30 % from -0.96 gf to -0.675 gf (p = 0.28, n = 11) (Figure 3).
+After addition of BNP, the Emax of ANP was reduced by 30 % from -0.96 gf to -0.675 gf (p = 0.28, n = 11) (Figure 3).

-Concentration response curve of ANP induced pulmonary vasodilation
+Concentration response curve of ANP-induced pulmonary vasodilation

 All vessels vasodilate in response to ANP.
-Increasing concentration of ANP from 3 pmol/L–1 μmol/L were used on 08 PA rings.
-Maximal relaxation was seen at 100 nmol/L (log -7.0 mol/L) and the EC20, EC50 and EC80 were 0.17 nmol/L, 1.105 nmol/L and 7.01 nmol/L respectively.
+Increasing the concentration of ANP from 3pmol/L–1 μmol/L were used on 8 PA rings.
+Maximal relaxation was seen at 100 nmol/L (log -7.0 mol/L), and the EC20, EC50 and EC80 were 0.17 nmol/L, 1.105 nmol/L and 7.01 nmol/L, respectively.
 The hill slope was -0.75 ± 0.5.

-Concentration response curve of BNP induced pulmonary vasodilation
+Concentration response curve of BNP-induced pulmonary vasodilation

-In order to evaluate the effect of BNP on pulmonary vessels, 07 PA rings and concentration of BNP from 1 nmol/L–1 µmol/L was used.
+In order to evaluate the effect of BNP on pulmonary vessels, 7 PA rings and a concentration of BNP from 1 nmol/L–1 µmol/L was used.
 As the concentration went above 10 nmol/L, vessels start to vasodilate and the maximum vasodilatory response was seen at 300 nmol/L (log -6.5 mol/L).
-The EC20, EC50 and EC80 were 13.3 nmol/L, 28.7 nmol/L and 61.5 nmol/L respectively.
+The EC20, EC50 and EC80 were 13.3 nmol/L, 28.7 nmol/L and 61.5 nmol/L, respectively.
 The hill slope was -1.818 ± 2.55.

-Cumulative concentration response curve of ANP and BNP induced pulmonary vasodilation
+Cumulative concentration response curve of ANP and BNP-induced pulmonary vasodilation

-In another set of experiments the cumulative vasodilator effect of ANP and BNP on pulmonary vascular tone was investigated.
-16 PA rings from 07 patients and increasing concentration of ANP from 1 pmol/L–1 µmol/L was used.
-05 rings were excluded, as they didn’t respond to KCl.
-When a stable resting tension was achieved vessels were pre-constricted to 11.21 μmol/L PGF2α (EC80).
-When a stable plateau relaxation was achieved the effect of ANP on active tension was determined by cumulative addition to the myograph chambers.
+In another set of experiments, the cumulative vasodilator effect of ANP and BNP on pulmonary vascular tone was investigated.
+Sixteen PA rings from seven patients, and an increasing concentration of ANP from 1 pmol/L–1 µmol/L, was used.
+Five rings were excluded, as they did not respond to KCl.
+When a stable resting tension was achieved, vessels were pre-constricted to 11.21 μmol/L PGF2α (EC80).
+When a stable plateau relaxation was achieved, the effect of ANP on active tension was determined by cumulative addition to the myograph chambers.

-The PA rings were washed for 60 min and were pre-constricted again with 11.21 μmol/L PGF2α (EC80).
+The PA rings were washed for 60 min, and were pre-constricted again with 11.21 μmol/L PGF2α (EC80).
 A single dose of 300 nm of BNP was added and left for 30 min.
-Once a plateau was achieved, by cumulative addition to the myograph chambers the concentration response curve of ANP was performed.
+Once a plateau was achieved by cumulative addition to the myograph chambers, the concentration response curve of ANP was performed.
 The addition of BNP reduced the Emax of ANP by 30% (from -0.96 gf to -0.675 gf).

 DISCUSSION

-In this study we demonstrated for the first time that (1) both ANP and BNP vasodilate isolated human pulmonary artery rings; and (2) that BNP acts as a partial agonist and inhibits the effects of ANP.
-The finding that addition of BNP inhibits the effects of ANP suggests that BNP does act as a partial agonist and could be advancing the progression to decompensated heart failure.
+In this study, we demonstrated for the first time that (1) both ANP and BNP vasodilate isolated human PA rings; and (2) that BNP acts as a partial agonist and inhibits the effects of ANP.
+The finding that the addition of BNP inhibits the effects of ANP suggests that BNP does act as a partial agonist, and could be advancing the progression to decompensated heart failure.